astanush/ux/README.md

-# User Expereince Design resources
+# User Experience Design resources

 A collection of articles, books, thought leaders, case studies, and tools related to the various disciplines of UX.